 |Strength Athletes||1.2 - 1.7g/kg (0.5 - 0.8g/lb)|

 An indigestible carbohydrate essential for bodily function.
 There are two types of fibers.
 Soluble and insoluble.
-Soluble fiber moderates blood glucose levels and lowers cholesterol.
-While insoluble fiber doesn’t digest.
+Soluble fibre moderates blood glucose levels and lowers cholesterol.
+While insoluble fibre doesn’t digest.
 It passes through as is and helps reduce the chance of internal disease.
-The recommended intake for fiber is approximately 25 – 38g per day.
-Fiber also helps with satiety and regulates digestion.
+The recommended intake for fibre is approximately 25 - 38g per day. fibre also helps with satiety and regulates digestion.

 Made up of triglycerides, phospholipids and sterols.
 Fat comes in two basic forms, saturated or unsaturated.
 Unsaturated fat is made up of a single double bond.
 This is known as monounsaturated.
 If there is more than one single bond present then it becomes a polyunsaturated fat.
 Polyunsaturated fat provides important essential fatty acids.
 Unsaturated fats are considered healthy fats and the ones necessary for proper function of many of the body’s processes.

 Saturated fats are known for being unhealthy and increasing the risk for heart disease.
 Trans-fatty acids are by far the worst.
 They are hydrogenated meaning hydrogen has been added to harden the fat at room temp.
 Trans-fatty acids are heavily associated with health risks